 What I love most about being part of the IH family is the opportunity to work with people from all over the world.
 John Haycraft, the founder of IH, developed the IH network to promote international understanding through the learning of a language and to promote excellence in teacher training.
 This ethos continues today and it's lovely to think that IH helps to promote in a small, or maybe not so small, the idea of international understanding around the world.
 Mary Grennan, IH Galway

 With so many staff in far-flung locations operating from different time zones, International House is always looking for innovative ways to make them feel part of the family and share ideas and best practice.
 We know that teachers can’t always fly to exotic places to attend conferences, so we have regular online conferences, webinars, networking groups, specialist coordinators and much more.

 Regional events often allow teachers to attend something nearer to them.
-IH schools all over the world organise conferences, from the famous annual IH Barcelona ELT conference, regularly getting over 450 attendees to IH London’s “Future of Training” conference.
+IH schools all over the world organise conferences, from Poland to London and Kviv to Milan.

 We do know that sometimes it’s really nice to go to an actual conference, but the money can be an issue.
 We are keen to foster new talent and encourage and inspire all the excellent teachers, trainers and DOSes in IH schools around the network to take on the challenge of standing up in front of their peers at external events and talking about topics close to your heart.
 So we provide some financial grants to support teachers doing exactly this.